Ralph Wheelock

 Ralph Wheelock (1600–1683) was an English Puritan minister, American colonial public official, and educator.
 He is known for having been the first public school teacher in America.

 Early life and education

-Ralph Wheelock was most likely born in the year 1600 in Donington, Shropshire, England.
-He was educated at Clare Hall, Cambridge University alongside John Milton and John Elliot.
-He enrolled in 1623, obtained a Bachelor of Arts degree in 1626, and a Master of Arts in 1631.
-He participated in the radical Puritan movement that was centered at Cambridge University at the time.
+Wheelock was most likely born in 1600 in Donington, Shropshire, England.

+Wheelock was educated at Clare Hall at the University of Cambridge, where he studied alongside John Milton and John Eliot.
+He enrolled in 1623, obtained his Bachelor of Arts degree in 1626, and Master of Arts in 1631.
+He participated in the radical Puritan movement that was then centered at the University of Cambridge.

 Marriage and family

 On 17 May 1630, in the church of Wramplingham St Peter and St Paul, Wramplingham, England, Wheelock married Rebecca Clarke.
 The two had three children in England: Mary, baptized in Banham, County of Norfolk, 2 September 1631; Gershom, baptized in the village of Eccles, County of Norfolk, 3 January 1632 (O.S); and Rebecca Wheelock, baptized in Eccles as well, on 24 August 1634.

 The family sailed to the Massachusetts Bay Colony in 1636 (O.S), 6 years after the settlement of Boston, and at the peak of the "Great Migration".
 Ralph's wife, Rebecca, reportedly gave birth to their daughter, Peregrina, on the voyage.
 He and his family settled in Watertown, Massachusetts upon arrival.
 After moving to the town of Dedham in the winter of 1636 (O.S.), which Wheelock had a major role in establishing, children Benjamin, Samuel, Record, and Experience were born.
 The family lived there for over a decade.

 In 1651, while retaining the Dedham house for rental income or housing extended family, Wheelock moved his immediate family to Medfield, Massachusetts, which he founded and where he spent the remaining 32 years of his life.
 Eleazar Wheelock was born to Ralph and Rebecca at Medfield.
 One of Eleazar's grandchildren, also named Eleazar, would go on to become the founder of Dartmouth College, in Hanover, New Hampshire.